 The study was led by Prof Deirdre Murphy, the chair of obstetrics in Trinity’s School of Medicine, and received almost €1 million in funding from the Health Research Board of Ireland.

 In a press statement, Murphy said: “My colleagues and I are grateful to the Health Research Board for approving the funding to enable our team to investigate this area.
 Almost 70,000 babies are born each year in Ireland.
 Adverse birth-related events include cerebral palsy, perinatal death, maternal morbidity and mortality.”

-“These outcomes impose a huge physical, emotional and financial burden on affected families, the health service and society in general”, she said.
+“These outcomes impose a huge physical, the emotional and financial burden on affected families, the health service and society in general”, she said.
 “The overall objective of this project is to make childbirth safer while reducing unnecessary intervention in labour”.

 “This is a landmark clinical trial for midwifery, obstetrics and neonatology that has the potential to have a positive impact globally.”

 Hypoxia can lead to irreversible brain injury and if left untreated may progress into a permanent disorder, such as cerebral palsy, cognitive deficiencies or hypoxic-ischemic encephalopathy.
 Injuries at birth can be avoided if the right practice is taken into account and done in the best interest of mum and the baby.
 If you have suffered an injury or your baby has during the birthing process, you may have a case to bring against the people who caused it.
 No matter where you are in the world there will be lawyers able to help you out, You’ll be able to find Ireland birth injury attorneys all the way to Houston birth injury attorneys, you must get help when you need it.